Small Intestinal Bacterial Overgrowth (SIBO)

 What are the symptoms of SIBO?

-- bloating, distension
+- Bloating/abdominal distension after eating

-- flatulence, belching
+- Gas and belching

 What causes SIBO?

+The body has a number of mechanisms in place to inhibit the overgrowth of bacteria in the small intestine.
 Normally bacteria in the small intestine are kept at low levels by:

-- The ileocecal valve, which continuously prevents a backflow of bacteria and the translocation of bacterial species from the large intestine.
+- The ileocecal valve, which prevents a backflow of bacteria and the translocation of bacterial species from the large intestine.

 Conditions that may predispose you to SIBO